 - You have a fever, stiff neck or vomiting

-Headaches can be debilitating, and deserve the attention of a neurologist or headache specialist for a thorough evaluation.
+Headaches can be debilitating, and they deserve the attention of a neurologist or headache specialist for a thorough evaluation.
+“It’s important to seek help once they start occurring.
+Self-medication without a diagnosis can make things worse,” says Dr. Patel.